-Item Action Description Edit [Edit] Edits the current object Chart Wizard □SE.Dyalog.Chart.DoChart Opens Chart Wizard on current object Print [ObjPrint] Prints the current object Delete [ObjDelete] Erases the current object Properties [GUIHelp] Displays the Object Properties dialog box for the current object Help [Help] Displays the help topic associated with the current object or the APL symbol under the cursor Cut [Cut] Deletes selected text Сору [Copy] Copies the selection to the clipboard Paste [Paste] Pastes the text contents of the clipboard into the session log at the current location.
+Item Action Description Edit [Edit] Edits the current object Chart Wizard □SE.Dyalog.Chart.
+DoChart Opens Chart Wizard on current object Print [ObjPrint] Prints the current object.
+Note that if the object is being edited, the version of the object displayed in the edit window is printed.
+Delete [ObjDelete] Erases the current object Properties [GUIHelp] Displays the Object Properties dialog box for the current object Help [Help] Displays the help topic associated with the current object or the APL symbol under the cursor Select All [selectall] Selects all text (Editor only) Cut [Cut] Deletes selected text Сору [Copy] Copies the selection to the clipboard Paste [Paste] Pastes the text contents of the clipboard into the session log at the current location.
 The new lines are marked and may be executed by pressing Enter.
-Paste Unicode [PasteUnicode] Same as Paste , but gets the Unicode text from the clipboard and converts to DAV Paste Non- Unicode [PasteAnsi] Same as Paste , but gets the ANSI text from the clipboard and converts to DAV Copy Object [ObjCopy] Copies the contents of the current object to the clipboard
+Paste Unicode [PasteUnicode] Same as Paste , but gets the Unicode text from the clipboard and converts to $\square AV$ Paste Non- Unicode [PasteAnsi] Same as Paste , but gets the ANSI text from the clipboard and converts to $\square AV$

-Item Action Description Paste Object [ObjPaste] Pastes the contents of the clipboard into the current object Line Numbers [LineNumbers] Toggles line numbers on/off Align Comments [AlignComments] Aligns Comments to current column Explorer [Explorer] Displays the Workspace Explorer Search [WSSearch] Displays the Find Objects tool Event Viewer [EventViewer] Displays the Event Viewer Threads [Threads] Displays the Threads Tool Status [Status] Displays the Status window Colours [ChooseColors] Displays the Colour Selection dialog Interrupt [Interrupt] Generates a weak interrupt Open link [OpenLink] Opens the URL or link using the appropriate program.
+Item Action Description Copy Object [ObjCopy] Copies the contents of the current object to the clipboard Paste Object [ObjPaste] Pastes the contents of the clipboard into the current object Line Numbers [LineNumbers] Toggles line numbers on/off Align Comments [AlignComments] Aligns Comments to current column Explorer [Explorer] Displays the Workspace Explorer Search [WSSearch] Displays the Find Objects tool Event Viewer [EventViewer] Displays the Event Viewer Threads [Threads] Displays the Threads Tool Status [Status] Displays the Status window Colours [ChooseColors] Displays the Colour Selection dialog Interrupt [Interrupt] Generates a weak interrupt Open link [OpenLink] Opens the URL or link using the appropriate program.
 Unicode Edition only.
 Copy link to clipboard [CopyLink] Copies the URL or link to the Windows Clipboard.
 Unicode Edition only.